raspberrypilearning/grow-a-tree/en/step_4.md

 You can explore more Scratch extensions, `Translate`{:class="block3extensions"} and `Text to Speech`{:class="block3extensions"}, in another introductory project, [How are you?](https://projects.raspberrypi.org/en/projects/how-are-you){:target="_blank"}.

-If you have already completed [How are you?](https://projects.raspberrypi.org/en/projects/how-are-you){:target="_blank"}, try out the [Look After Yourself](https://projects.raspberrypi.org/en/pathways/look-after-yourself) projects.
+If you have already completed [How are you?](https://projects.raspberrypi.org/en/projects/how-are-you){:target="_blank"}, try out the [Look after yourself](https://projects.raspberrypi.org/en/pathways/look-after-yourself) projects.

 Did you enjoy the project?
 Have you spotted a mistake?
 Please click the **Send feedback** button below and let us know!